zackbleach/jwt-gen/README.md

 jwt-gen
 =======

-JWT Token Generator with HMAC Verification
+Generates JWT Tokens with HMAC Protection

 Run with: